olaven/tic-tac-toe/README.md

 - [ ] Class diagram
 - [ ] Publish to Play store
 - [ ] Popup when the AI has defeated 10 opponents (exam description)
+- [ ] clean gradle of unused dependencies
 ### AI
 - [ ] Figure out approach
 - [ ] How to score different fields (i.e. what is biggest threat)